sketchplugins/plugin-directory/README.md

 - [Artboard Tricks](https://github.com/romannurik/sketch-artboardtricks), by Roman Nurik: Artboard Tricks plugin for Sketch
 - [Lokalise Plugin](https://github.com/lokalise/lokalise-sketchplugin), by Lokalise: Deliver multilingual assets faster and smarter.
 Share context with your linguists, get early feedback about each market and preview the design in all languages.
 - [Live Preview](https://kylehalevi.com/live-preview), by Kyle Halevi: Wirelessly mirror Sketch artboards on iPhone and iPad, with pixel–perfect rendering.
-- [Golden Ratio Grid](https://www.thegoldenratio.co.uk/plugins), by Spacestar Digital: Align your designs with evolutionary precision using a flexible golden ratio grid built to fit any screen size, any graphical need, any canvas.
-From graphic design to digital design.
 - [Blush](https://blush.design), by Blush Design, Inc.: Create and customize illustrations in your designs with Blush.
 Just choose a collection, pick a composition, and place it on the canvas.
 - [Overlay](https://overlay-tech.com?ref=sketch-plugin), by Overlay: Overlay transforms your Sketch symbols into clean and reusable code in ReactJS, Vue.js and Vanilla HTML.
 - [Atlassian Vendor Sketch Plugin](https://github.com/atlassian/sketch-plugin), by Atlassian Design: Design your next Atlassian app with our component libraries and suite of Sketch tools 💎